09x09/VBA/Basics.md

 Finally, you end the function with `End Function` as per Line 5

-Declaring a sub is similar to a function, as so;
+Declaring a sub is similar to a function, as so:

 ```vb
 1. Sub Distance(v as Double, t as Double)